James Bridges (architect): Bristol Bridge

-His main claim to fame was being given the job of surveyor to rebuild Bristol Bridge, after which the city was named.
+His main claim to fame was being given the job of surveyor to rebuild Bristol Bridge.
 The bridge had become dangerous due to the increase in traffic and encroachments narrowing the roadway.
 Bridges was given the job of rebuilding the four-arched medieval bridge as a classical three arch bridge on the original foundations.
 The entrance to the bridge was also dangerous, so he was also given the job of rebuilding nearby St Nicholas' church.
 A number of locals waged a war against him, mocking his lack of classical education and claiming he was a carpenter and joiner, but his assessment of St Nicholas' wooden tower as sound makes it clear he knew little of wood.
 It proved too much for him so in 1763 he left, the church and bridge unfinished.
 His work was finished by Thomas Paty whose family became the main builders in Georgian Bristol.